 Route of the funicular in the Ribeira of Porto

-The modern funicular was inaugurated in 2004 and, like its predecessor, connects the Battle Square (Augusto Rosa Street) with the Ribeira (Avenida Gustave Eiffel).
+The modern funicular was inaugurated in 2004 and connects Battle Square (Augusto Rosa Street) with the Ribeira (Avenida Gustave Eiffel).

 Another typical activity in Porto is exploring the city by Tuk Tuk.
 This 50-minute fun experience will take you to discover the streets and main monuments of Porto aboard these quirky vehicles.

-Come discover Ribeira and treat yourself to a half-day tour of Porto to uncover some of its secrets and part of the history of the place with the help of a guide.
+Come discover Ribeira and treat yourself to a half-day tour of Porto to uncover some of its secrets with the help of a guide.

-If you have time to explore more of Porto and its surroundings, we recommend visiting Coimbra, the city where Portugal was born, discovering the Sanctuary of Fatima, or strolling through Guimarães, an interesting city near Porto whose medieval historic center was declared a UNESCO World Heritage Site.
+If you have time to explore more of Porto and its surroundings, we recommend visiting Coimbra, the Sanctuary of Fatima, or strolling through Guimarães, whose medieval historic center was declared a UNESCO World Heritage Site.